wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     (3) In preparing or changing any district plan, a territorial authority must not have regard to trade competition or the effects of trade competition.

-    Section 74(1): replaced for certain purposes, on 4 September 2013, by [section 78][1256] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Section 74(1): replaced, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 78][1256] of the Resource Management Amendment Act 2013 (2013 No 63).

     Section 74(2): amended, on 10 August 2005, by [section 45(2)][1257] of the Resource Management Amendment Act 2005 (2005 No 87).